-Turkey Stew Sweet Leek & Smoky Bacon Biscuit Dumplings
+Turkey Stew Sweet Leek and Smoky Bacon Biscuit Dumplings

 Love your leftovers with Jamie Oliver's classic turkey stew.
 Topped with bacon dumplings and served in a sweet leek gravy, this is a delicious way to use up any Christmas leftovers and is a real winter warmer.

 This is a super-easy, old-school dish that uses leftover turkey or chicken in a brilliant way.
 As a kid I made it with dumplings, but when I was in the USA they would top stews with these lovely biscuits, so this is my hybrid of the two.

 |2||rashers of higher-welfare smoked streaky bacon|

 |1/2 tsp||bicarbonate of soda|

 |1||large free-range egg|

 |2||sprigs of fresh rosemary|